-$MB{\mathcal{R}} = \{1, 4\}$; the results are shown in Figure 6(b). (c) We fix n=75 for both values of $MB{\mathcal{R}}$ mentioned earlier; Figure 6(c) depicts the corresponding results.
+(c) We fix n=75 for both values of $MB{\mathcal{R}}$ mentioned earlier; in Figure 6(c) are depicted the corresponding results.

 All plots include a reference surface plane $U_M = 0$.
 Here we have only presented the R{\emptyset} model because it is the simplest one.
-However, for the other reward models the plots depict more or less the same behavior, with the difference that before the threshold point (where the master does not audit) the utility of the master also depends on $MC{\mathcal{Y}}$ (e.g. Figure 4(c)).
+However, for the other reward models the plots depict more or less the same behavior, with the difference that before the threshold point (where the master does not audit) the utility of the master also depends on $MC{\mathcal{V}}$ (e.g. Figure 4(c)).

-In Figure 6 we observe, as expected, that the higher the value of $MB{\mathcal{R}}$, the higher the utility of the master is, without this affecting the shape of the plot.
-In all plots we see a threshold where the behavior of the utility changes; this is the transition point where the master's strategy changes from non-auditing to auditing.
+A natural and expected observation in Figure 6, is the fact that the higher the value of $MB{\mathcal{R}}$ the higher the utility of the master without this affecting the shape of the plot.
+In all plots we can notice a threshold where the behavior of the utility changes.
+The threshold depicts the transition point in which the master changes its strategy from non-auditing to auditing.
 For all three plots in Figure 6, we generally observe a smaller utility when the master audits than when it does not.
-Recall that we apply the R{\emptyset} model when the master follows a non-auditing strategy; thus the master rewards the honest workers only when it audits and this decreases its own utility proportionally to the value of payment to the workers $(MC{\mathcal{Y}})$.
-Another interesting observation is the sharp declining curve before the threshold (the master follows a non-auditing strategy).
-This curve reflects the fact that as p{μ} increases the probability of the master getting an incorrect reply increases, and thus the utility of the master decreases accepting an incorrect reply.
+Recall that we apply the R{\emptyset} model when the master follows a non-auditing strategy; thus the master rewards the honest workers only when it audits and this decreases its own utility proportionally to the value of payment to the workers (MC_y) .
+Another interesting observation about the plots in Figure 6 is the sharp declining curve before the threshold (the master follows a non-auditing strategy).
+This curve is due to the fact that as p{μ} increases the probability of the master getting an incorrect reply increases, and thus the utility of the master decreases accepting an incorrect reply.
 Notice that this declining curve is much sharper in Figure 6(c), since the larger the number of workers the more acute the impact of a high p{μ} .

 A significant difference between the number of chosen workers, is the threshold value of p{μ} where the master changes its strategy to auditing.
 The larger the number of workers, the bigger the transition value (p{μ} value) that the master starts to audit.
 This is due to the large reward it must provide when it audits, combined with the fact that having more workers increases the probability of getting the correct reply.
 We also notice that U_M increases slightly after the threshold, as p{μ} increases.
-Although this behavior is not expected, we believe it is because the master has resolved to auditing in order to guarantee getting the correct value, and thus the fewer honest workers it has to reward, the greater its benefit.
+Although this behavior is not expected, we believe it is due to the fact that the master has resolved to auditing in order to guarantee getting the correct value, and thus the fewer honest workers it has to reward, the greater its benefit.